kensho-technologies/graphql-compiler/README.md

 - For any given query, all `tag_name` values must be unique.
 - Cannot be applied to property fields within a scope marked `@fold`.
-- Using a `@tag` and a `@filter` that references the tag within the same vertex is allowed, so long as the two not appear on the exact same property field.
+- Using a `@tag` and a `@filter` that references the tag within the same vertex is allowed, so long as the two do not appear on the exact same property field.

 ### @filter